bschatzow/home-assistant.io/source/_integrations/notify.markdown

 The `notify` integration makes it possible to send notifications to a wide variety of platforms.
 To use it you have to setup at least one notification target (notifier), check the [integrations list](/integrations/#notifications) for one that fits your use case.

 If you want to send notifications to the Home Assistant web interface, you may use the [Persistent Notification integration](/integrations/persistent_notification/).
+To verify the installed notification platform are install and to find the correct names for them, go to Development tools, services, notify.

 ## Service